january3/screendrawer/README.md

    to change the brush of the existing line, but I sometimes wish to change its color.
 (However, you can always apply the current pen to a selection with alt-p).
+ * The app *never* asks for confirmation when saving files.
+You can always overwrite the file you are saving your screenshot in.
+It is a feature, because I often want to save the screenshot in the same file, and I am annoyed by the dialog asking me if I want to overwrite the file.
+   Also, I tend to press OK without reading the warning.
+So beware of that.